 Where customers are not satisfied with the response or action of a trader, the market manager can only become involved if the trader is in breach of any of the market's terms and conditions.
 They can not become involved where the complaint relates to goods legitimately and freely sold from the stalls.
 The market staff however are always prepared to listen to a complaint and where they can become involved will do so.

-Advice is available for customers who have bought goods from a trader and have a specific complaint on the Trading Standard's website or alternatively from the Consumer Direct website.
+Advice is available for customers who have bought goods from a trader and have a specific complaint on the Trading Standard's website or alternatively from the consumer rights pages on the GOV.UK website.